-- In the 2017 Pole Replacement Report and Order, the Commission excluded from Section 106 review (under certain conditions) the replacement of a utility pole where the pole was not originally constructed for the sole or primary purpose of supporting an antenna for an FCC licensed service. - This exclusion was adopted in part to help expedite the deployment of small wireless facility collocations on utility poles. - ► The replacement pole exclusion complements the exclusion adopted in the 2004 Nationwide Programmatic Agreement, which excluded from Section 106 review (under certain conditions) the replacement of a tower that was originally constructed for the sole or primary purpose of supporting an antenna for FCC licensed service.
+- In the 2017 Pole Replacement Report and Order (FCC 17-153 adopting 47 CFR § 1.1320), the Commission excluded from Section 106 review (under certain conditions) the replacement of a utility pole where the pole was not originally constructed for the sole or primary purpose of supporting an antenna for an FCC licensed service. - This exclusion was adopted in part to help expedite the deployment of small wireless facility collocations on utility poles. - The replacement pole exclusion complements the exclusion adopted in the 2004 Nationwide Programmatic Agreement, which excluded from Section 106 review (under certain conditions) the replacement of a tower that was originally constructed for the sole or primary purpose of supporting an antenna for FCC licensed service.